jcourtois/ac-chef-tutorial/README.md

 ls
 exit
 ```
-### Install Ruby With Chef
+### Installing Ruby
-Since this is a ruby app we must install ruby on the guest box in order to run the Minions app.
+Since Minions is a ruby app, we must install ruby on the guest box in order to run it.
 We are going to use the rbenv cookbook to install ruby.
 First we need to add the rbenv cookbook as a dependency in our metadata file.

 Add the following line to `metadata.rb`
 ```ruby
 depends 'rbenv', '1.7.1'
 ```